What is aspirin?

 Who would benefit from aspirin and who would not?

-In general, aspirin has been recommended for patients in the following categories:
+Who should take aspirin for patients in the following categories:

 - Patients with high homocysteine levels or abnormal C-reactive protein test